 In animal models pygeum modulates bladder contractility, has anti-inflammatory activity, decreases leukotriene and 5-lipoxygenase metabolites, inhibits fibroblast production, affects adrenal nadrogens, and restores secretory activity of prostate epithelium.
 Pygeum modestly improves urologic symptoms and flow measures in BPH.

-I saw your recommendation in your internet wave page STANDARD PYGeUM extract with pumpkin seed oil and other ingredients.
-I would like to know if there will be any side effect which is harmful for heart diseased patients and medicins like WARFRIN.
-If Standard pygum with pumpkin seed oil etc is free from any side effect then I would definitely be interested to buy it.
+I saw your recommendation for Pygeum extract with pumpkin seed oil and other ingredients.
+I would like to know if there will be any side effect which is harmful for heart diseased patients and medicines like warfarin.
+If Standard pygeum with pumpkin seed oil etc is free from any side effect then I would definitely be interested to buy it.
 Saw palmetto berry has adverse effect for patients taking warfarin that I know.

 Just purchased saw palmetto standardized capsules direct